Little Joe Dwarf Joe Pye Weed

 Compact growth habit compared to the species, ideal for smaller gardens; features fluffy plumes of mauve-pink flowers, attractive leaves and strong stems; tasty seeds for birds and nectar for butterflies

 Little Joe Dwarf Joe Pye Weed has masses of beautiful plumes of lightly-scented pink flowers at the ends of the stems from late summer to late fall, which emerge from distinctive fuchsia flower buds, and which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its serrated narrow leaves emerge dark green in spring, turning forest green in color throughout the season.
-The fruit is not ornamentally significant.
 The burgundy stems can be quite attractive.

 Little Joe Dwarf Joe Pye Weed is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.